Joe Bevilacqua: Career

-Bevilacqua's stage work includes roles in Equus, Bedroom Farce, Applause, Black Comedy, and others plays.
-He tours regularly as Bud Abbott in A Tribute to Bud & Lou with Bob Greenberg as Lou Costello.
-Bevilacqua has performed at [The Improv], Caroline's on Broadway, Catch a Rising Star, and the Comic Strip.
-He has opened for Uncle Floyd, and has worked with Al Franken, Shelley Berman, Lewis Black and Rick Overton.
-Bevilacqua has also MC'd shows featuring Jerry Seinfeld, Bill Mahr and Gilbert Gottfried.
+Bevilacqua's stage work includes roles in Equus, Bedroom Farce, Applause, Black Comedy, and other plays.
+He has toured regularly as Bud Abbott in A Tribute to Bud & Lou with Bob Greenberg as Lou Costello.
+Bevilacqua has performed at Caroline's on Broadway, Catch a Rising Star, the Comic Strip Live, and The Improv.
+He has worked with Uncle Floyd, Shelley Berman, and Lewis Black, and has MC'd shows featuring Jerry Seinfeld, Bill Maher and Gilbert Gottfried.
+Bevilacqua was also the voice of Unicycler Cat in the North Bay Corp animated television commercials.

-In 1989, funded by The New Jersey Historical Commission and The Monmouth County Historical Society, Bevilacqua produced, directed and starred in A Freneau Sampler, consisting of the poetry, prose and life of Philip Freneau.
+He taught broadcasting at Marist College in 2006.